A Review of Generalized Zero-Shot Learning Methods: Transductive GZSL Methods

-where $p_u$ indicates the predicted probability of $u$-th class.
+where $p_u$ indicates the predicted probability of the $u$-th class.

 Other semantic embedding models have been proposed, e.g.~\cite{fu2018zero,niu2018zero} and~\cite{li2017zero}.
-Fu et al.~\cite{fu2018zero} used a semantic manifold structure of the class prototypes distributed in the embedding space.
-The \textit{Dual visual semantic mapping paths} (DMaP)~\cite{li2017zero} is formulated to learn the connection between semantic manifold structure and visual-semantic mapping of the seen classes.
-On the other hand, \textit{Adaptive embedding ZSL} (AEZSL)~\cite{niu2018zero} learns a visual-semantic mapping for each unseen class by assigning higher weights to the recognition tasks pertaining to more relevant seen classes.
+Fu et al.~\cite{fu2018zero} developed a semantic manifold structure of the class prototypes distributed in the embedding space.
+A \textit{dual visual semantic mapping paths} (DMaP)~\cite{li2017zero} is formulated to learn the connection between the semantic manifold structure and visual-semantic mapping of the seen classes.
+It extracts the inter-class relation between the seen and unseen classes in both spaces.
+For a given test sample, if the inter-class relationship consistency is satisfied, a prediction is produced.
+On the other hand, \textit{adaptive embedding ZSL} (AEZSL)~\cite{niu2018zero} learns a visual-semantic mapping for each unseen class by assigning higher weights to the recognition tasks pertaining to more relevant seen classes.

-Several studies focus on the development of visual embedding-based models under the transductive setting.
-As an example, ERPL~\cite{guan2018extreme} optimizes the following function:

-where $\gamma$ controls the importance of the loss with respect to both seen and unseen classes.

-Hu et al.~\cite{huo2018zero} used superclass prototypes, instead of the seen/unseen class prototypes, to align with the seen and unseen class domains.
+Several studies~\cite{guan2018extreme,huo2018zero,zhang2020deep} focus on the development of visual embedding-based models under the transductive setting.
+Hu et al.~\cite{huo2018zero} leveraged super-class prototypes, instead of the seen/unseen class prototypes, to align with the seen and unseen class domains.
 The $K$-means clustering algorithm is used to group the semantic representations of all seen and unseen classes into $r$ superclass.
-DTN~\cite{zhang2020deep}, which is a probabilistic-based approach, decomposes the training phase into two independent parts.
-One part uses the cross-entropy loss to learn the labeled seen classes, while the other part applies a combination of cross-entropy loss and KL divergence to learn from the unlabeled unseen classes.
-In the second part, cross-entropy is adopted to avoid the falling unseen classes into seen classes.
+The DTN~\cite{zhang2020deep}, which is a probabilistic-based method, decomposes the training phase into two independent parts.
+One phase adopts the cross-entropy loss function to learn the labeled seen classes, while the other part applies a combination of cross-entropy loss function and Kullback–Leibler divergence to learn from the unlabeled samples in the unseen classes.
+In the second phase, cross-entropy is adopted to avoid the transferring of samples from the unseen classes into seen classes.